VezirChess/BrainlearnMCTS/Readme.md

 ## Overview

-BrainLearn is a free, powerful UCI chess engine derived from BrainFish ([https://zipproth.de/Brainfish/download/](https://zipproth.de/Brainfish/download/)).
+BrainLearnMCTS is a free, powerful UCI chess engine derived from BrainFish ([https://zipproth.de/Brainfish/download/](https://zipproth.de/Brainfish/download/)).
 It is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with it.

 ## Files